Obinna Kalu is a dynamic, enthusiastic young Assistant Computer Science Professor who loves teaching and has a keen eye on the future.

 Having spent the prior three years studying in a similar master’s program in England before coming here as a student in 2004, I could easily compare and see the remarkable difference between the two.
 Ours is a very practical, purpose-designed MS in CS program.
 All of our courses are designed to equip students with the latest skills and technologies that are in very high demand by the best companies in the industry.

-Q: What are the unique benefits and advantages of studying at MUM?
+Q: What are the unique benefits and advantages of studying at MIU?

 Another advantage is the quality of the cutting-edge skills that they acquire in the ComPro MSCS program.
 Since 1996, more than 1000 U.S. companies have hired our students.
-Average annual internship salary is around $80,000.
+The average annual internship salary is around $90,000.

 Q: What is your educational background?